 ASC 805 requires the use of the acquisition method of accounting for business combinations.
-In applying the acquisition method, it is necessary to identify the accounting acquiree and accounting acquirer.
+In applying the acquisition method, it is necessary to identify the accounting acquirer and accounting acquirer.
 In a business combination effected through an exchange of equity interest, the entity that issues the interest (Martin Marietta in this case) is generally the acquiring entity.
 However, there are other factors in ASC 805 which must also be considered.
-Martin Marietta management considered these other factors and believes that Martin Marietta will be considered the acquirer of Vulcan for accounting purposes.
+Martin Marietta management considered these other factors based on the information available as of the date of this prospectus/offer to exchange and believes that Martin Marietta will be considered the acquirer of Vulcan for accounting purposes.

 The total purchase price will be allocated to the identifiable assets acquired and liabilities assumed from Vulcan based on their fair values as of the date of the completion of the transaction, with any excess being allocated to goodwill.
 Reported financial condition and results of operations of Martin Marietta issued after completion of the merger will reflect Vulcan's balances and results after completion of the merger, but will not be restated retroactively to reflect the historical financial position or results of operations of Vulcan.
 Following the completion of the merger, the earnings of the combined company will reflect purchase accounting adjustments; for example, additional depreciation of property, plant and equipment, amortization of identified intangible assets or other impacts from the purchase price allocation.